Originally for visitors to MalvernTrail’s home, this page has gradually been tweaked to be of wider use.

 - Our place.

 Do it by Rail

-Malvern has two train stations.
+Malvern has two train stations – on the same line.
 Great Malvern (near Malvern St James girls school, on Avenue Road) is an attractive station retaining many original features including cast iron columns holding up the roof, finished off with well maintained and unique flower designs around the top of each one.
 Also a good cafe serving light meals at lunchtime.
-Malvern Link (on Worcester Road, next to the fire station) has had an upgrade recently (2014) although still quite basic, but is close to shops, Link Common and where we are based.
+Malvern Link (on Worcester Road, next to the fire station) had a recent revamp (2014), still quite basic, but is close to shops, Link Common and where we are based.